 Processes of development, change, and globalization in Latin America, Asia, and Africa are playing an increasingly important global role in this day and age.
-The interdisciplinary master’s programme “Development Studies” addresses the causes, conditions, and consequences of such processes.
+The interdisciplinary master’s program “Development Studies” addresses the causes, conditions, and consequences of such processes.
 Here you have the chance to look at “development” from different perspectives, to link methodological and theoretical approaches, and to detect connections between social, political, and spatial conditions.
-During your studies, you will gain the ability to analyse development problems and processes of global and local change, to discuss them in consideration of theories from the social sciences and economics, and to apply them in practice as part of a project focussed unit of study.
+During your studies, you will gain the ability to analyze development problems and processes of global and local change, to discuss them in consideration of theories from the social sciences and economics, and to apply them in practice as part of a project focusing unit of study.

 Profile of the Master’s Programme

-The programme of study combines courses in development sociology and politics, geography, and economics.
+The program of study combines courses in development sociology and politics, geography, and economics.
 On this basis, students acquire subject-specific as well as interdisciplinary and practical skills.
-The University of Bayreuth’s research focuses on Africa and its diverse research on the Global South give you access to extensive expertise.
+The University of Bayreuth’s research focuses on Africa and its diverse research on the Global South gives you access to extensive expertise.
 You benefit from the close integration of the departments involved while having the freedom to choose your own area of emphasis to be pursued in development sociology or politics, geography, or economics.
-Thanks to the programme’s interdisciplinary approach, you will be alert and open to the theoretical and methodological diversity that you will encounter again and again, even in practical work in the field of development.
+Thanks to the program’s interdisciplinary approach, you will be alert and open to the theoretical and methodological diversity that you will encounter again and again, even in practical work in the field of development.
 This will, in turn, enable you to better understand and assess complex development processes.

 Double Degree in Geography: Bayreuth & Bordeaux